 - Behavioral health conditions, including suicide and overdose (30%) to be the leading underlying cause of death among pregnancy-related deaths (N=30)

 - Factors that contributed to these rates: access to health care services, gaps in continuity of care (especially postpartum), gaps in clinical skill and quality of care, and lack of care coordination at the provider, facility, and systems levels

 - The learning collaborative and the related introductory webinar topics will be informed by the findings from the WA Maternal Mortality Review panel on Maternal Mortality rates in the state.

-The webinar series is a free program for Washington state maternal-child health care providers and prescribers working with perinatal patients who want to lower suicide risk and accidental opioid overdose in their perinatal patients.
-The sessions are formatted as didactic and case discussion, drawing on topics intended to fill some of the gaps identified in the WA 2014-2016 Maternal Mortality Review Panel report.
+The recorded webinar series is formatted as didactic and case discussion, drawing on topics intended to fill some of the gaps identified in the WA 2014-2016 Maternal Mortality Review Panel report.
 The report found the leading underlying cause of death among pregnancy-related deaths to be behavioral health conditions, including suicide and overdose (30%).
 Facilitated by UW Medicine psychiatrists and physicians, the program is designed to expand the perinatal mental health and addition care capacity in Washington State.

 The series will provide access to: